 General Information about Portfolio Management Professional Credentials (PfMP) – Mohammed Mansoor – PgMP, PMP, RMP, SP, ITILV3 (PfMP Pilot participant)

 Portfolio Management Professional (PfMP) is the latest certification offering from the PMI Stable.
-The PfMP pilot phase started on 20 December 2013 and ended on 28th February 2014 and we had more than 20 global participants.
-The results of the pilot phase are expected by the Quarter – 2 of 2014.
+The PfMP pilot phase started on 20 December 2013 and ended on 28 February 2014 including more than twenty global participants.
+The results of the pilot phase are expected by the second quarter of 2014.

 What is a portfolio?

 A portfolio is a collection of programs, projects and/or operations managed as a group.
-The components of a portfolio may not necessarily be interdependent or even related—but they are managed together as a group to achieve strategic objectives.
+The components of a portfolio may not necessarily be interdependent or even related, but they are managed together as a group to achieve strategic objectives.

 What is portfolio management?

-Portfolio management is the centralized management of one or more portfolios, which includes identifying, prioritizing, authorizing, managing, and controlling projects, programs and other related work to achieve specific strategic business objectives.
+Portfolio management is the centralised management of one or more portfolios, which includes identifying, prioritizing, authorizing, managing, and controlling projects, programs and other related work to achieve specific strategic business objectives.

 How does portfolio management differ from project management and program management?

-Portfolio, program and project management are all aligned and driven by organizational strategies.
+Portfolio, program and project management are all aligned and driven by organisational strategies.
 However, each one contributes differently to the achievement of strategic goals.

 Why is portfolio management important?

-Because it supports the organization’s strategic goals and, ultimately, its bottom line.
+Portfolio management supports the organisation’s strategic goals and, ultimately, its bottom line.
 Portfolio management is critical to organizing and prioritizing projects and programs and ensuring that the appropriate financial support is being allocated in support of those goals.

 What is the role of the portfolio manager?